 Her marriage had became troubled, and Temple divorced Agar on December 5, 1949.
 She received custody of their daughter and the restoration of her maiden name.
 The divorce was finalized on December 5, 1950.
 In January 1950, Temple had met Charles Alden Black, a WWII United States Navy intelligence officer who was awarded the Silver Star and Assistant to the President of the Hawaiian Pineapple Company.
 Temple and Black were married in his parents' Del Monte, California home on December 16, 1950, before a small assembly of family and friends.

-The family relocated to Washington, D.C. when Black was recalled to the Navy at the outbreak of the Korean War.
+The family relocated to Washington, D.C. when Black was recalled to the Navy.
 Temple gave birth to their son, Charles Alden Black, Jr., in Washington, D.C. on April 28, 1952.
 Following the war's end and Black's discharge from the Navy, the family returned to California in May 1953.
 Black managed television station KABC-TV in Los Angeles, and Temple became a homemaker.
 Their daughter Lori was born on April 9, 1954.
-Lori went on to be a bassist in the grunge band The Melvins.
 In September 1954, Black became director of business operations for the Stanford Research Institute and the family moved to Atherton, California.
 The couple remained married for 54 years until his death on August 4, 2005.

 From January-December 1958 Temple hosted and narrated a successful NBC television anthology series of fairy tale adaptations called "Shirley Temple's Storybook."
 The series was popular but lacked the special effects necessary for fairy tale dramatizations, sets were amateurish, and episodes were telecast in an irregular time-slot, making it difficult to generate a following.
 The show was reworked and released in color in September 1960 in a regular time-slot as "The Shirley Temple Show."
 It faced stiff competition from Maverick, Lassie, and the Walt Disney anthology and was canceled at season's end in September 1961.
-Temple continued to work on television, including filming a sitcom pilot called Go Fight City Hall that was never released where she portrayed a social worker.
+Temple continued to act, including filming a sitcom pilot called Go Fight City Hall that was never released.

 Shirley Temple Black died of natural causes on February 10, 2014, at the age of 85.
 She was at her home in Woodside, California, surrounded by family and caregivers.
 She is survived by her three children, as well as grandchildren, and great-grandchildren.